Every new Google Assistant feature announced at I/O 2019

 App actions and built-in intents

-A series of new tools were made available for Google Assistant voice app developers, including the How-to markup language for actions to show up in search results.
+A series of new tools were made available for Google Assistant voice app developers, including the How-to markup language for voice apps, videos, and other content to show up in search results and Google Assistant responses to “how to” questions.

-App actions, which closely resemble Apple’s Siri Shortcuts, were first introduced for the makers of Android apps to connect with Google Assistant last year.
+Deep links for Android like app actions, which closely resemble Apple’s Siri Shortcuts, were first introduced to connect with Google Assistant last year.

 When paired with built-in intents released Tuesday, app actions make it possible to make voice commands that trigger specific actions in Android apps.
 Built-in intents were also introduced last year, but were extended to specific app categories this year such as food orders, ridesharing, and banking.

 Google is pitching app actions to Android developers as a way to make access to an app easier and as a re-engagement opportunity.
+Android Slices were also introduced last year as a way to display content from an app so users can ask questions that are answered by Google Assistant.

 Driving Mode